 You must be at least 18 years old to place legal sports bets in Wyoming.
 Sportsbooks require you to verify your age and identity by emailing or uploading copies of your photo ID and other documents.

-Online sports betting launched on September 1, 2021, just in time for the NFL season.
-Sports betting was legalized by HB 133 earlier that year.
+Online sports betting in Wyoming launched on September 1, 2021, just in time for the NFL season.
+Sports betting was legalized in WY by HB 133 earlier that year.

 BetMGM, DraftKings, and FanDuel are the three sportsbooks licensed by the Wyoming Gaming Commission to operate in the Equality State.
 PointsBet has also received a license but is yet to launch.